GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 - Clone the Space Agon repo referenced in the Learning Resources section into your Cloud Shell so you can work with the files contained in that repo.
 `git clone https://github.com/TheLanceLord/space-agon-ghack`
-- Use the UI to create an Artifact Registry repository for Docker images
+- Use the UI to create an Artifact Registry repository for Docker images.
-- Build a Docker image for the Space Agon web client frontend and push it to your project’s Artifact Registry or Container Registry
+- Build a Docker image for the Space Agon web client frontend and push it to your project’s Artifact Registry with the following code:
 ```
 export REGISTRY=<YOUR-ARTIFACT-REGISTRY-REPO>
 docker build . -f Frontend.Dockerfile -t $REGISTRY/space-agon-frontend:0.1